What Is Jaw Pain?

-Your jawbone is also called a mandible.
-It connects to your skull at a pair of joints known as the temporomandibular joints, or TMJs.
-These are located just in front of your ears, and they let you open and close your mouth.
+Jaw pain can be a sign of something as common as a toothache -- or even something as serious as a heart attack.
+Your jawbone, also called a mandible, connects to your skull at a pair of joints known as the temporomandibular joints, or TMJs.
+These joints are just in front of your ears, and they let you open and close your mouth.

 - Clicking sound when you open your mouth